elvirbrk/MoveByCategory-OutlookAddIn/README.md

 After configuration, select Archive from ribbon or from context menu to move selected items to archive folders depending on item category.

 ![Alt text](/img/context.png?raw=true "Context menu")

+# Usage (from Rules)
+Add script from VBA folder to Outlook
+Create rule with action "run a script" and select previous script.
+When rule is triggered, mail will be moved to folder based on assigned category.